2026 Sessions

 How to Make the Human/Ethics Side Work When Applying GenAI

-Managing Director, Data Special Project
+Managing Director, Data Special Project@Julius Baer

 Culture can make or break any strategy and is resistant to change.
 How do you bring your culture on the AI journey?
 Which skills are going to ensure future success?
 What happens if you don't factor in the human and ethical elements as part of your AI journey?
 Come and learn why the human and ethical side are so critical to sustainable strategic outcomes.